dorian-edwards/dnd-todo-front/README.md

 I also tried to make accessibility more of a priority in this build by writing semantic HTML and incorporating [ARIA Landmarks](https://accessibility.oit.ncsu.edu/using-aria-landmarks-a-demonstration/).
 I'll admit this isn't my strong point at the moment but as I become more comfortable just making things work, I'll get better.

+[edit] never mind the Aria Landmarks made things worse.
+I think I need to do some digging first before I can incorporate them properly.

 ### Continued development

 Going forward I'll continue to make accessibility more of a priority building it in from the ground up rather than backtracking and trying to tack it on at the end.